paigerodeghero/ComputerGameCodingCamp/day3.md

 ### Introduction to MakeCode

-Day 3: Ghosts and NPCs
-  - ---- break ----

-Nearly 3 hours of teaching.

     1. Teach kids how to download game to physical BrainPad device and play the game there. [https://www.brainpad.com/start-making/](https://www.brainpad.com/start-making/) (30 mins)
         - Go through what BrainPad is.
         - Find Pacman Game
-        -
       2. Create a ghost and place him in the maze.
 (5 min + 10 min)
         - Drag &#39;set mySprite to sprite of kind player&#39; to on start.
         - Change mySprite to Clyde.